vespCV/hornet3000/manuals/buildingAsianHornetDetector.md

 - Select option 1 (or the option corresponding to your preferred editor) if prompted.
 - Add the autostart line:
 ```@reboot /home/detector/vespCV/.venv/bin/python3 /home/detector/vespCV/testIntervalCSIcamImages.py```
 - Optional to detect and save all classes and save a logfile in cronlog.txt.
-(I used it to for my teest setupAtHome with only limonade wasps on the bait).
+(I used it to for my test setupAtHome with only limonade wasps on the bait).
 ```@reboot /home/detector/vespCV/.venv/bin/python3 /home/detector/vespCV/detectAllConf.py >> /home/detector/vespCV/cronlog.txt 2>&1```
 - Save and exit, press `ctrl+X`, `y` and enter to save the changes.
 This will schedule the script to run automatically whenever the Raspberry Pi boots.